-At Flushing Bank we understand the importance of online security and the need for various types of safety measures.
-On a daily basis, we take many precautions to successfully protect the security of your accounts and transactions, including using some of the most up to date Internet Banking security methods and programs.
+At Flushing Bank, we understand the importance of online security and the need for various types of safety measures.
+We take many daily precautions to successfully protect the security of your accounts and transactions, including using some of the most up to date Internet Banking security methods and programs..

 However, it is also up to you, our customer, who must participate in creating a secure environment to protect your online banking accounts from unauthorized access and fraudulent activity.

 Best Practices for Online and PC Security